SpringRoll/Keyboard/README.md

 Keyboard is a plugin for [SpringRoll](http://github.com/SpringRoll/SpringRoll).
 It is designed to make working with the keyboard outside of text editing easier.
-Keyboard has capabilities for detecting key presses and releases, tracking pressed keys, custom key binding, and complex key combinations (key combos coming soon).
+Keyboard has capabilities for detecting key presses and releases, tracking pressed keys, custom key binding, and complex key combinations.

 ##Installation